constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.2.9 =
+- Added "embed_url" to video Rest API fields;
+- Introduced Query Monitor support;
+- Introduced filter "vimeotheque-lite/enable-classic-editor-files" that can be used to prevent the plugin from loading the Classic Editor compatibility scripts.

 = 2.2.8 =
 - Modified Vimeotheque template styling to be less restrictive;
 - Added post ID as element data (data-video_id="the post ID") to video embed container.